-In the simplest sense, NIF is about a man who goes through great lengths to exact vengeance, systematically planning every step against all odds.
-However, put the story in a historical setting inside the palace and we have the makings of an engaging political plot.
+In the simplest sense, NIF is about a physically weak man with an extraordinary will, methodically planning every step and enduring great hardships to exact vengeance.
+Transport the story into ancient China and we have the makings of an engaging political drama.

-NIF is the guy-centric answer to more successful Chinese palace dramas and it works, offering a fresh take on the usual palace conspiracies that tend to revolve around women.
-I run the risk of sounding like a chauvinist but I welcomed the change since women in the palace are often relegated to a fate of fighting over a man to gain power, which is so good when done right, but it can get catty.
+NIF is the guy-centric equivalent to the usual palace conspiracies that tend to revolve around women.
+I welcome the change that focuses on brotherhood as opposed to catfights since women of the palace are unfortunately often relegated to a lifetime of fighting over a man of power.

-Gone are the days when Hu Ge was fresh meat 小鲜肉 because his performance in NIF along with the cast in its entirety is on another league, catapulting many names such as Wang Kai, Jin Dong and Wu Lei into mainstream popularity.
-Liu Tao isn't my favorite actress but she is admittedly the best choice to play a warrior, truly embodying a female hero.
+Gone are the days when Hu Ge was fresh meat 小鲜肉 because his performance in NIF along with the cast in its entirety is on another league, catapulting names such as Wang Kai, Jin Dong, Wu Lei and Wang Ou into mainstream popularity.

 Liu Tao may not be my favorite actress but she is admittedly the best choice to play a warrior, truly embodying the essence of a female hero.
 Even the stellar crew made up of screenwriter Hai Yan, producer Hou Hong Liang and directors Kong Sheng and Li Xue have garnered attention for their work.